-At January 30, 2016, we had two unsecured credit facilities, which are renewable in August and November 2016.
-The August facility allows for borrowings up to \$30.0 million at a rate equal to the higher of prime rate, the federal funds rate plus 0.5% or LIBOR.
+At January 28, 2017, we had two unsecured credit facilities, which are renewable in August and November 2017.
+The August facility allows for borrowings up to \$30.0 million with an interest rate at one month LIBOR plus 2.0%.
 The November facility allows for borrowings up to \$50.0 million at a rate of prime plus 2%.
 Under the provisions of both facilities, we do not pay commitment fees and are not subject to covenant requirements.
-There were 36 days during the fifty-two weeks ended January 30, 2016, where we incurred borrowings against our credit facilities for an average and maximum borrowing of \$12.9 million and \$28.4 million, respectively, and an average interest rate of 2.22%.
-At January 30, 2016, a total of \$80.0 million was available to us from these facilities.
+There were 19 days during the fifty-two weeks ended January 28, 2017, where we incurred borrowings against our credit facilities for an average and maximum borrowing of \$6.6 million and \$11.8 million, respectively, and an average interest rate of 2.50%.
+At January 28, 2017, a total of \$80.0 million was available to us from these facilities.

-At January 31, 2015, we had two unsecured credit facilities, which were renewable in August and November 2015.
+At January 30, 2016, we had two unsecured credit facilities, which were renewable in August and November 2016.
 The August facility allowed for borrowings up to \$30.0 million at a rate equal to the higher of prime rate, the federal funds rate plus 0.5% or LIBOR.
 The November facility allowed for borrowings up to \$50.0 million at a rate of prime plus 2%.
 Under the provisions of both facilities, we did not pay commitment fees and were not subject to covenant requirements.
-We did not have any borrowings against either of these facilities during Fiscal 2015, nor was there any debt outstanding under either of these facilities at January 31, 2015.
+There were 36 days during the fifty-two weeks ended January 30, 2016, where we incurred borrowings against our credit facilities for an average and maximum borrowing of \$12.9 million and \$28.4 million, respectively, and an average interest rate of 2.22%.